matthew-brett/curious-git/_sources/curious_remotes.txt

     git remote -v

-Of course, just after the clone, the remote and the local copy are
+The clone command generated a fresh copy of the repository, so the remote and the local copy are synchronized:
-synchronized:

 .. prizelaprun::